 Understanding Autism

-We do not know why autistic brains work differently.
-Working differently does not mean a person’s brain works less well.
+We do not know why autistic brains develop and work differently.
+Working differently does not mean working less well.

 Being autistic means having differences in two main areas: